occipital/django-content-settings/docs/first.md

 </head>
 ```

+---

 And that's it!
-You're now ready to use `django-content-settings` in your Django project, effectively managing editable variables through the admin panel and API.
+You're now ready to use `django-content-settings` to manage editable variables efficiently through the Django admin panel or API.

 [![Stand With Ukraine](https://raw.githubusercontent.com/vshymanskyy/StandWithUkraine/main/banner-direct-single.svg)](https://stand-with-ukraine.pp.ua)